 Mitochondrial respiratory control is exerted in a mt-preparation by experimental conditions defined as respiratory states.
 Coupling states in mt-preparations depend on the exogenous supply of fuel substrates and oxygen to support the electron transfer system (Fig. 1).
 In coupling states the phosphorylation of ADP to ATP is stimulated or depressed which causes an increase or decrease of electron flow linked to oxygen consumption in 'controlled' states.
 Alternatively, coupling of electron flow and phosphorylation is disengaged by uncouplers, and the corresponding 'uncontrolled' state is characterized by high levels of oxygen consumption without performance of biochemical work (Fig. 2).
+Such uncoupling is different from switching to mitochondrial pathways which involve less than three coupling sites with electron entry into the Q-junction bypassing Complex I (Fig. 1; including a bypass of CIV by alternative oxidases, not shown).
+This may be considered as a switch of gears (stoichiometry) rather than uncoupling (loosening the stoichiometry).

 Fig. 1.
 The mitochondrial respiratory system.
 In oxidative phosphorylation the electron transfer system (A) is coupled to the phosphorylation system (B).
+See Eqs.
+4 and 5 for further explanation.
 Modified after (A) Lemieux et al (2017) and (B) Gnaiger (2014).

-Phosphorylation, "P: Although

-phosphorylation in the context of

-OXPHOS is clearly defined as phosphorylation of ADP to ATP, potentially involving substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), in the matrix (phosphoenylpyruvate carboxykinase) and in the cytosol (pyruvate kinase, phosphoglycerate kinase).
+Phosphorylation, "P: Although phosphorylation in the context of OXPHOS is clearly defined as phosphorylation of ADP to ATP, it also potentially involves substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), in the matrix (phosphoenylpyruvate carboxykinase) and in the cytosol (pyruvate kinase, phosphoglycerate kinase).
 ADP is formed in the adenylate kinase reaction, 2 ADP <--> ATP + AMP.
-In isolated mitochondria high adenylate kinase related ATP production can be detected in the presence of ADP and without respiratory substrates (Komlódi and Tretter 2017).
-On the other hand, the term phosphorylation is used in the general literature in many different contexts (phosphorylation of enzymes, etc.).
+In isolated mammalian mitochondria ATP production related to adenylate kinase can be detected in the presence of ADP and without respiratory substrates (Komlódi and Tretter 2017).
+On the other hand, the term phosphorylation is used in the general literature in many different contexts

+(phosphorylation of enzymes, etc.).
 This justifies consideration of a symbol more discriminative than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
 We propose the symbol "P for the energetic uphill direction of phosphorylation coupled to catabolic reactions, and likewise the symbol "P for the corresponding downhill reaction (Fig. 2).

 Control and regulation: The terms metabolic control and regulation are frequently used synonymously, but are distinguished in metabolic control analysis (Fell 1997).
-Respiratory control may be exerted by (I) ATP demand (Fig. 2), (2) fuel substrate, pathway competition and oxygen availability (starvation and hypoxia), (3) the protonmotive force, redox states, flux-force relationships, coupling and efficiency, (4) mitochondrial enzyme activities and allosteric regulation by adenylates, phosphorylation of regulatory enzymes, Ca^{2+} and other ions including pH, (5) inhibitors (e.g. NO or intermediary metabolites, such as oxaloacetate), (6) enzyme content, concentrations of cofactors and conserved moieties) such as adenylates, NADH/NAD+, coenzyme Q, cytochrome c); (7) metabolic channeling by supercomplexes, (8) mitochondrial density and morphology (fission and fusion), (9) hormone levels, gender, life style (influencing all control mechanisms listed before), and (10) genetic or acquired diseases causing mitochondrial dysfunction (for reviews see Brown 1992; Gnaiger 1993a, 2009; 2014; Morrow et al 2017).
+Respiratory control may be exerted by (1) ATP demand (Fig. 2), (2) fuel substrate, pathway competition and oxygen availability (starvation and hypoxia), (3) the protonmotive force, redox states, flux-force relationships, coupling and efficiency, (4) mitochondrial enzyme activities and allosteric regulation by adenylates, phosphorylation of regulatory enzymes, $Ca^{2+}$ and other ions including pH, (5) inhibitors (e.g. NO or intermediary metabolites, such as oxaloacetate), (6) enzyme content, concentrations of cofactors and conserved moieties) such as adenylates, NADH/NAD+, coenzyme Q, cytochrome c); (7) metabolic channeling by supercomplexes, (8) mitochondrial density and morphology (fission and fusion), (9) hormone levels, gender, life style (influencing all control mechanisms listed before), and (10) genetic or acquired diseases causing mitochondrial dysfunction (for reviews see Brown 1992; Gnaiger 1993a, 2009; 2014; Morrow et al 2017).